 What followed was an album that featured just two original compositions for the album by Bowie alone.
 Five songs involved his longtime friend Iggy Pop (who, unlike Bowie, had fallen on hard times), three of those Pop-involved songs are covers, and two songs are covers of songs by other artists.
-Far from the Let's Dance successor it was hyped up as, it wound up being more of a rough sequel to his 1973 Cover Album Pin Ups, with Bowie himself describing it as such in an interview.
+Bowie himself would thusly describe the album as a rough sequel to his 1973 Cover Album Pin Ups in an interview.

 - "Loving the Alien" (7:11)